-All our park deer are shot using non lead rifle ammunition.
+All our park deer are shot using non-lead rifle ammunition.
 All farmed deer are transported directly to the abattoir by hauliers trained in animal welfare and handling.
 The maximum permitted transport time is 8 hours.
 They must demonstrate a sufficient level of competence before being allowed to handle any livestock.

 All staff members handling deer at the abattoir are also specialists trained in high welfare animal handling methods and must demonstrate a sufficient level of competence before being allowed to handle any livestock.
-Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant and is present at all times.
+Like the rest of our livestock supply chain, a vet is present at all times and inspects the animals on arrival at the abattoir.

-Our deer are slaughtered at a purpose-built bespoke facility that allows the deer to express natural behaviour in a stress-free environment.
+Our deer are slaughtered at a purpose-built, bespoke facility that allows deer to express natural behaviour in an environment designed to reduce stress.